digabi/exam-engine/README.md

 $ yarn offline exams/MexDocumentation/MexDocumentation.xml tmp
 ```

+# Intellectual property rights

+Most of the artifacts in this repository are licensed under [LICENSE](LICENSE).
+Exceptions are:

+* XHTML-based XML Schema Definition files [packages/mex/schema](packages/mex/schema).
+  See [packages/mex/schema/xhtml11.xsd](packages/mex/schema/xhtml11.xsd) for the license.
+* Abitti and the Abitti logo are EU trademarks registered by the Finnish Matriculation Examination
+  Board (FMEB) under the codes 015833742 and 015838915.

 # Development

 The information in this section is only relevant for developers of the exam-engine itself.